EB-1A Visa: Extraordinary Ability Green Card

-When USCIS defines the EB-1A for a “small percentage of individuals,” you know it isn’t the most accessible green card to acquire in 2023.
-Although seemingly difficult, an EB-1A green card is possible to get.
-Each year, USCIS makes 40,000 visas available under the EB1 category, and the approval rate is high if the petitioner can prove they meet the qualifications.
-This guide will cover every EB-1A requirement, criteria, cost, and more.
+When USCIS defines the EB-1A for a “small percentage of individuals,” you know it isn’t the easiest green card to get.
+Although seemingly difficult, an EB-1A green card is achievable.
+Each year, USCIS allocates 40,000 visas available under the EB1 category, and the approval rate is high if the petitioner can prove they meet the qualifications.
+This guide will cover EB-1A requirements, eligibility criteria, costs, and more.

 What is the EB-1A Visa?